Business intelligence: Unstructured data

-Business operations can generate a very large amount of data in the form of e-mails, memos, notes from call-centers, news, user groups, chats, reports, web-pages, presentations, image-files, video-files, and marketing material.
+Business operations can generate a very large amount of data in the form of emails, memos, notes from call centers, news, user groups, chats, reports, web pages, presentations, image files, video files, and marketing material.
 According to Merrill Lynch, more than 85% of all business information exists in these forms; a company might only use such a document a single time.
 Because of the way it is produced and stored, this information is either unstructured or semi-structured.

 The management of semi-structured data is an unsolved problem in the information technology industry.
 According to projections from Gartner (2003), white-collar workers spend 30–40% of their time searching, finding, and assessing unstructured data.
 BI uses both structured and unstructured data.
 The former is easy to search, and the latter contains a large quantity of the information needed for analysis and decision-making.
 Because of the difficulty of properly searching, finding, and assessing unstructured or semi-structured data, organizations may not draw upon these vast reservoirs of information, which could influence a particular decision, task, or project.
 This can ultimately lead to poorly informed decision-making.

-Therefore, when designing a business intelligence/DW-solution, the specific problems associated with semi-structured and unstructured data must be accommodated for as well as those for the structured data.
+Therefore, when designing a business intelligence/DW solution, the specific problems associated with semi-structured and unstructured data must be accommodated, as well as those associated with structured data.